OwlGifter/Computer-Vision/README.md

-This is a project with a couple of projects from my Computer Vision Class, i will be uploading my work as soon as the due date for the assignments are passed for obvious reasons. as of now we have covered array editing, front camera capture editing, image filtering, and combining images.
+This is a folder with the projects and homework from my Computer Vision Class, i will be uploading my work after the due date for the assignments are passed for obvious reasons.